deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 #### The error handling bug that lead to lost accounts

-At the time there was a bug in `deltachat-ios` where accounts went missing seemingly randomly.
+At the time there was a bug in the iOS app where accounts went missing seemingly randomly.
 Later we found out that **only experimental** encrypted accounts were affected by this issue.

 The bug was basically that Delta Chat ios thought locked accounts would be unconfigured, because **unconfigured** and **error** **both** did return value `0`.
 And if an account was unconfigured the welcome screen was shown, which has a back button that deleted the unconfigured new accounts.
 Only this account was not new, only dc-iOS thought it was because `dc_is_configured()` returned `0`.

-We fixed it by adding a call to `dc_is_open()` to the welcome screen:
+We fixed it by adding a call to `dc_is_open()` to the welcome screen[^ios-issue]:

 ```diff
          let selectedAccount = dcAccounts.getSelected()